 - in MyTax (tax.fi/mytax) if you need an arrangement for self-assessed taxes, income taxes, inheritance taxes or gift taxes.

 - Call our telephone service for payment arrangements and recovery, on 029 497 028 (standard call rates apply).

 Taxes that have been sent to the enforcement authorities must be paid to them

-The reminder may contain information on your debt being recorded in the Register of Tax Debts.
+Your reminder may contain information on your debt being recorded in the public Register of Tax Debts.
 If you operate a trade or business and have failed to pay a tax by the due date printed on a reminder letter you have received, the Tax Administration will publish the unpaid tax in the Tax Debt Register.

 Information on unpaid taxes is published on the Protest List

 In addition, the reminder may contain a notice informing you that the Tax Administration will report unpaid VAT, withholding tax and employer's health insurance contributions for public disclosure (in a publication known as the Protest List).
 If taxes remain unpaid after the final due date printed on the reminder, the Tax Administration will submit them for publication.